maxatome/go-testdeep-site/docs_src/content/operators/SStruct.md

 too even if they are omitted from *expectedFields*: that is the difference with [`Struct`]({{< ref "Struct" >}}) operator.

 *model* must be the same type as compared data.
+If the expected type is private or anonymous, *model* can be `nil`.
+In this case it is considered lazy and determined each time the operator is involved in a match, see below.

 *expectedFields* can be omitted, if no [TestDeep operators]({{< ref "operators" >}}) are involved.
 If *expectedFields* contains more than one item, all